Gerim: Opposition

-Identity
+Validity of non-halakhic conversions

+Several Jewish religious movements which do not consider Jewish law to be divinely authored, binding, and/or unchanging, such as the Reform, Reconstructionist, Conservative, and Humanistic movements, have their own respective conversion processes which are not recognized as valid by traditional, Orthodox Jews and many secular Israeli Jews due to their lack of adherence to Jewish law.
+However, due to the Orthodox and Conservative movements gradually splitting in the 20th century, some Orthodox authorities will consider Conservative conversions done during a specific timeframe and with a specific beit din to be halakhic (valid).
+However, modern Conservative conversions are not generally accepted by Orthodox Jews.

+Paula Ben-Gurion, wife of Israeli prime minister David Ben-Gurion and an avowed secular socialist, would not consider her daughter-in-law, a Reform convert, Jewish until she had an Orthodox conversion.

+MK Yariv Levin, despite being secular, openly has criticized the Reform movement stating that "Reform Jews in the United States are a dying world.
+Assimilation is taking place on a vast scale.
+They are not even tracking this properly in their communities.
+It is evidenced by the fact that a man who calls himself a Reform rabbi stands there with a priest and officiates at the wedding of the daughter of Hillary Clinton and no one condemns it, thereby legitimizing it."

 Names of converts

 Throughout Jewish history converts have been referred to by a variety of names and titles.
 Ancient sources and tombstones regularly refer to them as "proselytes", "righteous proselytes", "converts", and some even refer to them using their former identity.
 For instance, in Mishnah Yadayim 4:4, a convert is referred to as Yehudah Ger Ammoni (Yehudah the Ammonite convert).

+Some converts choose to label themselves as being Jewish-by-choice, while others do not prefer this label.

 Herod's father was referred to as Antipater the Idumaean due to his Edomite origin.

 Ethnicity and race

 Traditionally, there exists no distinction between ethnicity and religion in Jewish culture.
 Even the modern concepts of ethnicity and religion were not present when Jewish civilization first emerged, making concepts such as "ethnic Jews" and "religious Jews" nonexistent in ancient sources.

 Similar to the concept of Roman citizenship and Hellenic identity, Jewish identity is one that encompasses a wide range of ethnic, religious, tribal, and national concepts which work together in tandem to form the entire framework of Jewish identity.
 As such, Jewish identity is regularly categorized as an ethnic, religious, or mixed identity when utilizing modern Western understandings of peoplehood.

 In Israel, all Jews are defined as ethnic Jews, regardless if the individual was born Jewish or converted.

 Race, much like ethnicity, is not a concept found in traditional Judaism.
 The concept of a Jewish race is one that emerged in the 19th and 20th centuries.
 Skin color and other physical features are not determining factors in regards to Jewishness.